Revenge of the 'Gator

-Revenge of the 'Gator, known in Europe as Pinball: Revenge of the 'Gator, is an alligator-themed pinball video game developed and published by HAL Laboratory.
-It was released for the original Game Boy in 1989/1990.
-The objective of the game is to score as many points as possible without having the player's pinball eaten by the gator.
+Revenge of the 'Gator, known in Europe as Pinball: Revenge of the 'Gator, is a pinball video game developed and published by HAL Laboratory for the Game Boy.
+It was released in Japan in October 1989 and North America and Europe by Nintendo in March 1990..
+The objective of the game is to score as many points as possible without having the player's pinball eaten by the alligator.

 Gameplay

-The player launches the ball from the Shooter Lane and with the flippers that he uses to hit the ball around screen hitting targets and rolling through lanes to score points.
-There are four modes of play in Revenge of the 'Gator; Gator 1Player, Gator 2Player, Match Play A, Match Play B.
+The player launches the ball from the Shooter Lane and uses flippers to hit the ball around screen hitting targets and rolling through lanes to score points.
+There are four modes of play in Revenge of the 'Gator; Gator mode allows multiplayer gameplay through alternating turns while Match Play allows actual multiplayer though the Game Link Cable; both have single-player modes.
+The Gator mode is a standard score-attack mode common to pinball, while Match Play involves players competing to knock their opponents' ball over their flippers.